Browsed by

 Rock Doves, Hawaii, 2014

 My favorites were the Zebra Doves.
-A tiny handful of thinly-striped, tan feathers with a light turquoise streak in its face, the doves loved to hang out by my chair while I was dining outside.
+A tiny bird with thinly-striped, tan feathers with a light turquoise streak in its face, the doves loved to hang out by my chair while I was dining outside.
 Their calls were so sweet, and every time I listen to their choppy calls online, I am transported back to the island and our trip.

 Zebra Dove